 Considering the end destination of this road trip is Tofino (where beaches are aplenty) you might be more interested in checking out a few attractions that have nothing to do with sand.

 Well, you are in luck!
 Parksville and Qualicum Beach just happen to have a few other notable options.

 - Spend some time playing golf – mini-golf that is!
 Parksville has two wonderful courses to choose from.
 Read more about Parksville’s Mini-Golf Attractions here.

 - If you are looking to do more than just putting, the region of Parksville and Qualicum Beach has six golf courses all within 30 minutes of each other.
 You can find out all about these golf courses by visiting the Visitor’s Info website.

 - Milner Gardens (in Qualicum Beach) offers 70 acres of unspoiled natural beauty.
 Meander through old Douglas Firs and woodland gardens lined with rhododendrons, and end the afternoon with High Tea while ogling the panoramic ocean views.

 - Sample some locally made cheese and wine at Little Qualicum Cheeseworks and Mooberry Winery.
 They produce a great selection of hand-crafted cheeses, as well as award-winning fruit wines (I highly recommend the Pear or Blackberry wines).
 While you are there, take a self-guided tour through Morningside Farm to see the animals at work and play.

 There are plenty!

-Whether you are looking for luxury accommodations or somewhere to park your RV, you won’t be disappointed with the selection in the Parksville and Qualicum region.
+Whether you are looking for luxury accommodations or somewhere to park your RV, you won’t be disappointed with the selection in the Parksville and Qualicum region (otherwise known as Oceanside).